CitrineInformatics/gemd-docs/docs/glossary.md

 Defines the experimental design or standard operating procedure for a measurement, including any parameters and conditions.

 ### Measurement Template
-Defines the widest set of allowable bounds for associated conditions, parameters and properties.
+Defines which conditions, parameters and properties are expected for a class of experimental measurements.

 ### Nominal Real Value
 A value type in which the value is recorded as a specific number with a unit, with no information about the uncertainty of that number.